apache/shardingsphere/docs/community/content/involved/release/shardingsphere-on-cloud.en.md

 PMC vote is +1 binding, all others is +1 non-binding.

 Checklist for reference:

+[ ] Checksums and PGP signatures are valid.

 [ ] Source code distributions have correct names matching the current release.